klpod221/finance-tracker/README.md

 ## About

 This is a simple finance tracker that allows you to keep track of your income and expenses.
-It is built using Next.js, Ant Design, and Supabase database to store the data so you can easily host your app on Vercel for free.
+It is built using Next.js, Ant Design, Supabase database to store the data and Redis to cache the data so you can easily host your app on Vercel for free.

 The goal of this project is to provide a simple and easy-to-use finance tracker that can be used by anyone.
 It is not meant to be a full-fledged finance management tool, but rather a simple way to keep track of your income and expenses.